tarasenya/dezoomcamp_final_project/README.md

 **Remark**: For this scale of data the project is certainly overengineered.

-**Remark**: Another version of this project that relates on the GCP Cloud Run functionality toether with Prefect Cloud can be found on the another branch:
+**Remark**: Another version of this project that relates on the GCP Cloud Run functionality toether with Prefect Cloud can be found on another branch:
 ```bash
 https://github.com/tarasenya/dezoomcamp_final_project/tree/docker_version
 ```